Cersia

 From the grocery store.
 She found that the life dependent on

-and then finally arrived in the Florida air that sticks.
+And then finally arrived in the Florida air that sticks.

 She was once Mayor Pro Tempore, you know.
 La Palma,